kanak2349299/codsoft_Movie-Genre-Prediction/README.md

 - Multinomial Naive Bayes

 # 🚀 How to Run

-1️⃣ Clone the repository
-git clone <your-github-repository-link>
-2️⃣ Install dependencies
-pip install pandas numpy matplotlib seaborn nltk scikit-learn wordcloud 3️⃣ Download the Dataset
-Download the Genre Classification Dataset IMDb from Kaggle and place the required files in the appropriate location.
-4️⃣ Open the Notebook
-Open:
-Genre_classify.ipynb
-using Google Colab or Jupyter Notebook.
-5️⃣ Run the Notebook
-Run the cells in order:
-Data Loading
-↓
-Cleaning
-↓
-Preprocessing
-↓
-EDA
-↓
-Train-Test Split
-↓
-TF-IDF
-↓
-Model Training
-↓
-Model Comparison
-↓
-Evaluation
-↓
-Final Prediction
+1️⃣ Clone the repository<br>
+git clone <your-github-repository-link><br>
+2️⃣ Install dependencies<br>
+pip install pandas numpy matplotlib seaborn nltk scikit-learn wordcloud<br>
+3️⃣ Download the Dataset<br>
+Download the Genre Classification Dataset IMDb from Kaggle and place the required files in the appropriate location.<br>
+4️⃣ Open the Notebook<br>
+Open:<br>
+Genre_classify.ipynb<br>
+using Google Colab or Jupyter Notebook.<br>
+5️⃣ Run the Notebook<br>
+Run the cells in order:<br>
+Data Loading<br>
+↓<br>
+Cleaning<br>
+↓<br>
+Preprocessing<br>
+↓<br>
+EDA<br>
+↓<br>
+Train-Test Split<br>
+↓<br>
+TF-IDF<br>
+↓<br>
+Model Training<br>
+↓<br>
+Model Comparison<br>
+↓<br>
+Evaluation<br>
+↓<br>
+Final Prediction<br>

 # ⚡ Performance Considerations
 TF-IDF can generate a large sparse matrix.
-To reduce memory usage and training time, the number of features can be limited:
+To reduce memory usage and training time, the number of features can be limited:<br>
-TfidfVectorizer(max_features=20000)
+TfidfVectorizer(max_features=20000)<br>
-This provides a practical balance between computational efficiency and useful text features.
+This provides a practical balance between computational efficiency and useful text features.<br>

 # 📚 Learning Outcomes
-This project demonstrates:
+This project demonstrates:<br>
-✅ Data cleaning
+✅ Data cleaning<br>
-✅ Exploratory Data Analysis
+✅ Exploratory Data Analysis<br>
-✅ Natural Language Processing
+✅ Natural Language Processing<br>
-✅ Text preprocessing
+✅ Text preprocessing<br>
-✅ Stop-word removal
+✅ Stop-word removal<br>
-✅ Porter stemming
+✅ Porter stemming<br>
-✅ TF-IDF feature extraction
+✅ TF-IDF feature extraction<br>
-✅ Train-test splitting
+✅ Train-test splitting<br>
-✅ Multi-class classification
+✅ Multi-class classification<br>
-✅ Model comparison
+✅ Model comparison<br>
-✅ Accuracy and F1 evaluation
+✅ Accuracy and F1 evaluation<br>
-✅ Confusion matrix analysis
+✅ Confusion matrix analysis<br>
-✅ Model serialization
+✅ Model serialization<br>
-✅ New-text prediction
+✅ New-text prediction<br>

 # **⚠️ Limitations*

-🎭 Some genres may contain fewer examples than others.
++ 🎭 Some genres may contain fewer examples than others.
-📝 Prediction depends on the quality of the movie description.
++ 📝 Prediction depends on the quality of the movie description.
-🌱 Stemming can sometimes produce less readable word forms.
++ 🌱 Stemming can sometimes produce less readable word forms.
-🎬 A movie may have multiple genres, while the dataset's target is treated as a classification label.
++ 🎬 A movie may have multiple genres, while the dataset's target is treated as a classification label.
-🤖 Traditional ML models have less contextual understanding than modern Transformer models.
++ 🤖 Traditional ML models have less contextual understanding than modern Transformer models.
-🔮 Future Improvements
++ 🔮 Future Improvements
-🧠 Word2Vec or GloVe embeddings
++ 🧠 Word2Vec or GloVe embeddings
-🤖 BERT / Transformer-based classification
++ 🤖 BERT / Transformer-based classification
-🎯 Hyperparameter tuning
++ 🎯 Hyperparameter tuning
-🧩 Ensemble learning
++ 🧩 Ensemble learning
-🎬 Include movie title as an additional feature
++ 🎬 Include movie title as an additional feature
-👥 Include cast and crew information
++ 👥 Include cast and crew information
-📅 Add more movie metadata
++ 📅 Add more movie metadata
-🌐 Build a Streamlit web application
++ 🌐 Build a Streamlit web application
-☁️ Deploy the model as an API
++ ☁️ Deploy the model as an API
-📊 Create an interactive model comparison dashboard
++ 📊 Create an interactive model comparison dashboard

 # **🏁 Conclusion**
-This project demonstrates how NLP and Machine Learning can be used to automatically classify movies into genres.
+This project demonstrates how NLP and Machine Learning can be used to automatically classify movies into genres.<br>
-The complete workflow is:
+The complete workflow is:<br>
-🧹 Preprocessing → 🔀 Train-Test Split → 📝 TF-IDF → 🤖 Model Training → 📈 Evaluation → 🎬 Prediction
+🧹 Preprocessing → 🔀 Train-Test Split → 📝 TF-IDF → 🤖 Model Training → 📈 Evaluation → 🎬 Prediction<br>
-Three models were compared:
+Three models were compared:<br>
-🧠 Logistic Regression
+🧠 Logistic Regression<br>
-⚡ Linear SVM
+⚡ Linear SVM<br>
-📊 Multinomial Naive Bayes
+📊 Multinomial Naive Bayes<br>
-🏆 Logistic Regression achieved the best overall performance and was selected as the final model.
+🏆 Logistic Regression achieved the best overall performance and was selected as the final model.<br>
 The trained model, TF-IDF vectorizer, and Label Encoder are saved as .pkl files so that predictions can be made later without retraining.

 **👩‍💻 Author**
 *Himangi Gupta*

 # ⭐ Support
-If you found this project useful:
+If you found this project useful:<br>
-⭐ Star the repository
+⭐ Star the repository<br>
-🍴 Fork the repository
+🍴 Fork the repository<br>
 💬 Share feedback

 ## 🎬 Final Pipeline